 Our orthoptists use both standard and functional measures to assess vision.
 For example, an eye chart to measure distance vision, or observing how a young child uses their vision if they’re unable to let us know what they can see.

-If you wear glasses, bring your up-to-date script to your assessment.
+If you wear glasses, please bring your up-to-date prescription to your assessment.

 VisAbility Orthoptists are skilled in working in the field of low vision rehabilitation, which is a speciality area for eye health professionals.
-Our Orthoptists are accredited with the Orthoptic Board of Australia.
+Our Orthoptists are accredited with the Orthoptic Board of Australia (link opens in new window).